 • Indeed, it does not matter whether “the photons are emitted from a stationary or moving body” – their speed in vacuum is the same, because the photon emission happens on a quantum level.

-• But nowhere Einstein discusses the fact that the measured speed of light depends on the motion of the observer in relation to the stationary system of the empty space – that would mean that the measured speed of light depends on the motion of the observer’s frame of reference in the stationary space.
+• But nowhere does Einstein discuss the fact that the measured speed of light depends on the motion of the observer in relation to the stationary system of the empty space – that would mean that the measured speed of light depends on the motion of the observer’s frame of reference in the stationary space.
 Actually, it would mean that the statement “the measured speed of light is the same for all inertial reference systems” – is not true!
 Einstein does not postulate this statement directly, but as we shall see below, it is used to obtain the results of the special theory of relativity.
 The phrase “for all frames of reference” exists only in one place in the article, and it is:

 “the same laws of electrodynamics and optics will be valid for all frames of reference for which the equations of mechanics hold good.”